Museum Boijmans Van Beuningen: Collection

-The museum has a diverse collection ranging from medieval to contemporary art, with somewhat of a focus on Dutch art.
+The museum has a diverse collection ranging from medieval to contemporary art, with a particular strength in Dutch art.
 Much of the collection came to the museum through the two private collections mentioned above, but many others have contributed throughout the years.
-The museum also holds many great house hold objects which emphasize the history of design over the 8th centuries.
-The collection of the household objects contain from the medieval pitchers and glass from the Golden Age to the furniture by many prominent designers and with contemporary Dutch design.
+The museum also holds many great house hold objects that illuminate the history of design over eight centuries.
+This collection of domestic objects rangers from medieval pitchers and drinking ware, to glass from the Golden Age to the furniture and other objects by prominent modern and contemporary designers.

-Among the best-known artists that are exhibited in the permanent exhibition of the museum are Hieronymus Bosch, Pieter Bruegel the Elder, Rembrandt, Claude Monet, Wassily Kandinsky, Vincent van Gogh, Maurizio Cattelan, Paul Cézanne, René Magritte, Salvador Dalí, Mark Rothko, Edvard Munch, Willem de Kooning, and Yayoi Kusama.
+Among the best-known artists that are exhibited permanently in the museum are Hieronymus Bosch, Pieter Bruegel the Elder, Rembrandt, Claude Monet, Wassily Kandinsky, Vincent van Gogh, Maurizio Cattelan, Paul Cézanne, René Magritte, Salvador Dalí, Mark Rothko, Edvard Munch, Willem de Kooning, and Yayoi Kusama.

-The collection also includes one of the richest assembly of works on paper (etchings, drawings, lithographs, etc.) in the world from the Middle Ages to the present times.
+The collection also includes a rich assembly of works on paper (etchings, drawings, lithographs, etc.), from the Middle Ages to the present times.